f-INE: A Hypothesis Testing Framework for Estimating Influence under Training Randomness: f-Influence Estimation (f-INE) algorithm

 \subsection{Ideas and Intuitions for the Algorithm}

-The algorithm below is used for estimating the final influence value $\mu$ using our hypothesis testing framework.
+Figure~\ref{fig:f-INE} gives an intuitive overview of the algorithm that is used for estimating the final influence value $\mu$ using our hypothesis testing framework.
 We assume a white-box setting, where one can observe model parameters at each update step, trained using a highly composed algorithm such as SGD.
 Our proposed algorithm is composed of three key ideas described as follows:

 \textbullet\ \textbf{Estimating single-step influence instead of total influence:} Inspired by privacy auditing techniques~\citep{Tight-Auditing, privacyauditing}, our proposed algorithm efficiently estimates influence value $\mu$ in a single training run.
 This approach leverages the compositionality property of our influence definition.
 Specifically using Corollary~\ref{cor:composition}, in the case of Gaussian influence, the cumulative effect across multiple update steps can be directly bounded by the influence on a single update step.